fherb2/npstyping/README.md

 # np<ins>s</ins>typing – strictly shaped typing for NumPy arrays

-In summary, this module has the following two aims:
+In summary, this module has the following aims:

 * Primary: Observe / check the shape of arrays during processing.
 * Secondary 1: Extend dtype checks to ndarray-dtype 'object' cases (dtype = 'O')